Commentary: Myanmar domestic worker's death and the problem with the bystander effect

 READ: Myanmar maid's death: MOM reviewing how doctors report potential abuse

-And what about neighbours – in the close living quarters of HDB living, it would have been hard not to hear the fierce commotion.

-What is clear is that no one intervened.
 In this, our chance to prevent a tragedy was missed, and as Minister for Manpower Josephine Teo remarked to the media, we “have to do better”.
+Court proceedings are ongoing and this will shed light on what might have been seen, heard or sensed.

 READ: Commentary: Why a respectful relationship between foreign domestic workers and employers is in everyone’s interest